Skip to main content

 Credit card requiredNoYesYesYes

-Branding includedYes (free)Paid planPaid planPaid plan
+Branding includedLogo on Free, rest on paidPaid planPaid planPaid plan

 Built-in HTTP monitoringYesNo (external)LimitedYes